About Remote Research

-Are you the parent of a child ages 12-17 who has experienced negative online social interactions (e.g., mean comments, exclusion, or bullying online) in the past year and suicidal thoughts or behavior in their lifetime?
-Your child may be able to participate in a study to help develop an intervention to reduce negativity in online spaces and prevent suicide risk.
+Are you the parent of a teen who has experienced negative online social interactions (e.g., mean comments, exclusion, or bullying online) in the past year and suicidal thoughts or behavior in their lifetime?
+If so, your child may be able to participate in a research study to help test an intervention to reduce the impact of online negativity and prevent suicide risk.
 Compensation is provided.

 Pittsburgh Vaccine Clinical Trial Unit Registry – Children Aged Birth-17

 Are you the parent of a child under 18 years of age?
 If so, you can sign your child up for the Pittsburgh Vaccine Clinical Trial Unit Registry—a group of people who agree to be contacted when a new vaccine is ready to be tested.
 Consent to participate in this research study can be done online.
 Compensation provided if a blood sample is collected.

 Urinary Microbiome in Children

 Are you the mother of a newborn (up to 6 months of age)?
 You may be able to participate in a study to help a research team look at the bacteria found in the urinary tract and stool.
 This study involves collecting up to 7 urine and stool samples over up to 12 months.
 Study visits take place remotely via phone or video conference.
 Compensation is provided.